 Calculating the China Shock to US Employment: An Input-Output Labor-Accounting Approach (March 2020). — This study uses input-output labor-accounting to estimate the impact of rising imports from China on US employment.
 Our counterfactual analysis incorporates offsets from substitution for imports from other countries, increased US exports to China and induced exports to other countries, and job gains in downstream sectors using imported inputs.
 The study finds that from 2000 to 2016, the China shock displaced 716,000 direct and indirect jobs in manufacturing, 14.3 percent of the period’s decline, but created 39,000 jobs in non-manufacturing.
 The net loss of 676,000 jobs was far below widely cited estimates of about 2 million divided evenly between manufacturing and non-manufacturing.
 (See Working Papers.)

 Fundamental Equilibrium Exchange Rates, November 2018 — This report continued the periodic series estimated by Dr. Cline at the Peterson Institute for International Economics in 2008-17.
 (See Working Papers.)
-New estimates for November 2020 are available by subscription.
+New estimates for May and November each year are available by subscription.
 Specially tailored estimates (e.g. different base month, additional countries, or addressing specific issues) can also be commissioned.
 For information, please contact wrc@econintl.

 Analyzing the international economy,